chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 It is difficult to define what are FP's "best practices / design patterns."
 The issues explained below are mostly situational; they will improve in time.
 However, this "best practices" issue is hard to address because it is subjective in nature, requires a lot of expertise, and requires a great communicator. [further explained here]()

-PureScript is not _currently_ trying to be the next "mainstream language."
+PureScript is not _currently_ trying to be the next "mainstream language," which prioritizes onboarding new users.
 Rather, it values "power" over "popularity" and so works towards those ends. [further explained here]()

-While developing the language, core contributors incurred a lot of responsibility (e.g. library maintenance, documentation updates, updating Pursuit and other related sites, etc.).
+While developing the language, core contributors incurred a lot of responsibility (e.g. library maintenance, documentation updates, and updating Pursuit and other related sites).
 Over time, they became spread thin and one even burned out. [further explained here]()

 Thus, they cannot quickly respond to most people's questions or contributions.
 With the small amount of time they do have, they are focusing on adding new language features, not improving the documentation situation.
 The language's development is steady (6-week release cycle) but slow.
 Moreover, only some of them have write/deploy access to key documentation infrastructure (e.g. Pursuit, documentation repo, Try PureScript, etc.) [further explained here]()